 – Carly Andrews, Head of School

 In Baker’s early childhood program, we believe in the power of play.
-Self-initiated play allows children to learn about themselves and their world.
+Self-initiated play in preschool allows children to learn about themselves and their world.
 It develops intellectual, social, and emotional skills and lays the groundwork to promote leadership, collaboration, and problem solving.

 We believe that play-based learning is the language of childhood.
 Our mixed-age preschool program offers a caring and stimulating environment that fosters curiosity and wonder.
 Young learners are immersed in a wide range of creative and outdoor learning experiences designed to generate questions, learn by doing, and build a community.
 Our child-centered curriculum offers ample opportunities for young learners to tap into their natural interests.
 Come visit one of the best preschools in Evanston!